CDrummond/musly-server/README.md

 `ignore` may be used to list tracks to ignore (e.g. tracks that are already in the queue).
 This parameter, like `track`, may be repeated multiple times.

-`exclude` may be used to lsit artists to ignpre.
+`excludeartist` may be used to list artists to ignore.
 This parameter, like `track`, may be repeated multiple times.

+`excludealbum` may be used to list albums to ignore.
+The format of this is `albumarist - albumname` This parameter, like `track`, may be repeated multiple times.

 The API will try query Musly for 25 times the specified `count` tracks (default of 5) for each supplied seed track.
 (This is to allow for filtering on genre,